By Hope Wingo

 My tract ministry began in November of 2015, and yes, I’m ashamed to admit that it took me 59 years to actually become a “doer” of the Word.
 If I remember correctly, a single sermon sparked the motivation.

 Over the course of a weekend, the reality that these really are the last days burned in my spirit, and I realized that if I was going to do anything for the Lord during this lifetime, I needed to start right then.

-I started off with very a very simple tract that included the basic plan of salvation, but over the course of about six months*, I edited it many times until I was satisfied that it portrayed a full picture of the Gospel.
-I wanted God’s Word to dominate the message, not only in explaining humanity’s need for salvation, but also in warning that the remaining time to repent and escape God’s wrath is limited.
-I would hand out a few tracts, edit the page, then hand out a few more.
+I started off with a very simple message that included the basic plan of salvation, then I continued to edit the original until it portrayed a more complete understanding of the Gospel.
+I would hand out a few copies, edit the page, then hand out a few more.
 This process was repeated many times until I finally settled on the current version.

-From the very beginning, I realized a God-given boldness that I had never known before; a boldness to walk up to people without fearing what I should say.
-The first few times were a little awkward because I’d hand someone a tract, then I’d turn and dodge behind the nearest vehicle.
+From the very beginning, I realized a God-given boldness that I had not known before; a boldness to walk up to people without fearing what I should say.
+Even so, I’ll admit that the first few times were a little awkward.
+I’d hand out a tract, then turn and dodge behind the nearest vehicle.
 Thankfully, those initial jitters did not last long.

-What an honor it is to serve Him!
+What an honor it is to serve the Lord!

 John 4:35-36 – Say not ye, There are yet four months, and then cometh harvest? behold, I say unto you, Lift up your eyes, and look on the fields; for they are white already to harvest.
 And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.